banditpig/wpblog/_posts/2017-05-28-haskell-vectors-and-simple-mechanics-part-3.md

 <img class="alignnone size-medium wp-image-615" src="http://gitcommit.co.uk/wp-content/uploads/2017/05/Screen-Shot-2017-05-28-at-12.08.13-300x242.png" alt="" width="300" height="242" />

-I think that's enough for now.
-Next time we'll maybe look at other, slightly more complex, forces and see if the naive step function is capable of handling them.
+I think that's enough for now. <a href="http://gitcommit.co.uk/2017/06/12/haskell-vectors-and-simple-mechanics-part-4/">Next time</a> we'll maybe look at other, slightly more complex, forces and see if the naive step function is capable of handling them.
 As usual all the code is available of <a href="https://github.com/banditpig/vectors">GitHub</a>.

 Thanks for reading!